Marsenrage/dexmobile_digital_twin/README.md

 # DexMobile Platform

-The platform consists of a Husky UGV (Unmanned Ground Vehicle) for mobility, two UR5e robotic arms, a Schunk SVH robotic hand (right), and a PSYONIC Ability Hand (left).
+The DexMobile platform consists of a Husky UGV (Unmanned Ground Vehicle) for mobility, two UR5e robotic arms, a Schunk SVH robotic hand (right), and a PSYONIC Ability Hand (left).
 Each robotic hand is mounted on a UR5e arm, and both arms are integrated with the Husky base.
 <p align="center">
 <img src="images/dualHusky.jpg" alt="dexDual" width="400"/></p>